Are you having trouble losing weight?

 Having said that there are other things you can add to boost your weight loss results and lower both insulin and leptin levels.

-You have insulin and blood sugar related issues if your fasting insulin is greater than 5 (12 hour) and/or if your fasting blood sugar is greater than 90 (12 hour).
+You have insulin and blood sugar-related issues if your fasting insulin is greater than 5 (12 hours) and/or if your fasting blood sugar is greater than 90 (12 hours).

 Both conditions represent abnormal glucose homeostasis.

 And with a prevalence of about 50% of the US population, there is a good chance you are dealing with insulin resistance.

 Consider these supplements to help lower your insulin and blood sugar levels:

 - Sustained release alpha lipoic acid: ALA is a powerful antioxidant and helps reverse insulin resistance at the cellular level.
 For weight loss and a reduction in insulin levels, you will need doses as high as 1,800-2,400mg per day.